act-rules/act-rules.github.io/_rules/text-node-contrast-afw4f7.md

 ## Applicability

-Any text node that is [visible](#visible) and a child of an HTML element, except the text node is a descendent of an element that:
+Any [text node](https://dom.spec.whatwg.org/#text) that is [visible](#visible) and a [child](https://dom.spec.whatwg.org/#concept-tree-child) (in the [flat tree](https://drafts.csswg.org/css-scoping/#flat-tree)) of an HTML element, except if the [text node](https://dom.spec.whatwg.org/#text) is a [descendent](https://dom.spec.whatwg.org/#concept-shadow-including-descendant) of an element that:

 - Has a [semantic role](#semantic-role) that inherits from [widget](https://www.w3.org/TR/wai-aria-1.1/#widget)
-- Is used in the accessible name of a widget that is [disabled](#disabled) (i.e. It is part of the label)
+- Is used in the [accessible name](#accessible-name) of a [widget](https://www.w3.org/TR/wai-aria-1.1/#widget) that is [disabled](#disabled) (i.e. It is part of the label)
-- Has a [semantic role](#semantic-role) of [group](https://www.w3.org/TR/wai-aria-1.1/#group) with that is [disabled](#disabled)
+- Has a [semantic role](#semantic-role) of [group](https://www.w3.org/TR/wai-aria-1.1/#group) that is [disabled](#disabled)

 **Note**: When the text color is the same as the background color, the element is not visible, and so is not applicable.

 ## Expectation

-For each test target, the [highest possible contrast](#highest-possible-contrast) between the [foreground colors](#foreground-colors-of-text) and [background colors](#background-colors-of-text) is at least 4.5:1 (or 3.0:1 for [larger scale text](#large-scale-text)), except if the content of the text node is [decorative](#decorative), or doesn't express anything in [human language](https://www.w3.org/TR/WCAG21/#dfn-human-language-s).
+For each test target, the [highest possible contrast](#highest-possible-contrast) between the [foreground colors](#foreground-colors-of-text) and [background colors](#background-colors-of-text) is at least 4.5:1 or 3.0:1 for [larger scale text](#large-scale-text), except if the [text node](https://dom.spec.whatwg.org/#text) is [decorative](#decorative), or doesn't express anything in [human language](https://www.w3.org/TR/WCAG21/#dfn-human-language-s).

-**Note**: Passing this rule does not mean that the text node has sufficient color contrast.
+**Note**: Passing this rule does not mean that the [text node](https://dom.spec.whatwg.org/#text) has sufficient color contrast.
 White text on a black and white image passes this rule, whether or not that text is legible depends on the how much of the white words are positioned on the black parts of the image.
 This requires further testing.

 ## Assumptions

 Success criterion 1.4.3 has exceptions for "incidental" text, which includes inactive user interface components and decorative texts.
-The rule assumes that text nodes should be ignored are hidden from assistive technologies.
+The rule assumes that [text nodes](https://dom.spec.whatwg.org/#text) should be ignored are hidden from assistive technologies.
 If this isn't the case, the rule may produce incorrect results.

 Success criterion 1.4.3 also has an exception for logos and brand names.
 Since logos and brand names are usually displayed through images to ensure correct rendering, this rule does not take logos or brand names into consideration.
-If a logo or brand name is included using text nodes, this rule may not produce the rule may produce incorrect results.
+If a logo or brand name is included using [text nodes](https://dom.spec.whatwg.org/#text), this rule may not produce the rule may produce incorrect results.

 ## Accessibility Support